 Noble never robbed houses, never stabbed people, never raped women, and never murdered anyone.
 Each and every one of his convictions resulted from consenting sex acts with other adult males.

-When confronted by detectives, Noble was strangely unmindful of the potential consequences of what he told them.
-He apparently freely admitted to sexual encounters with up to ten men in the previous year, providing the names and workplaces of two—Stanton, a hairdresser, and Wally Herbert Zahnleiter, a storeman.
+When confronted by detectives, Reg Noble was strangely unmindful of the potential consequences of what he told them.
+He apparently freely admitted to sexual encounters with up to ten men in the previous year, providing the names and workplaces of two— Alf Stanton, a hairdresser, and Walter Herbert Zahnleiter, a storeman.

 The Party at Norman Park

-He even told detectives that he expected to see both men that night at a party organised by Stanton.
-Courtesy of his family’s standing in the community, Stanton had easy access to Norman Park’s best party venue, the Masonic Hall.
+He even told detectives that he expected to see both men that night at a party organised by Alf Stanton.
+Courtesy of his family’s standing in the community, Alf had easy access to Norman Park’s best party venue, the Masonic Hall.

-But Noble never attended the party, instead detained in the city watchhouse charged with carnal knowledge of Stanton and Zahnleiter.
+But Reg Noble never attended the party, instead detained in the city watchhouse charged with carnal knowledge of Alf Stanton and Wally Zahnleiter.
 Not only did detectives take his confession, they also took his place at the party.

 Unable to see through the closed windows of the hall, the detectives entered through the unlocked front door.
-They took note of the dim lighting in the venue, the lights covered with orange crepe paper.
+They took note of the dim lighting in the venue – the lights covered with orange crepe paper.
 They saw twenty men and two women.
-Despite the suspicion aroused by the lighting they witnessed no illegal activity, nothing which would sustain a conviction.
+Despite the suspicion aroused by the lighting, they witnessed no illegal activity – nothing at all which would sustain a conviction.

 This frustrated the three earnest upholders of the law and defenders of public morality.
 A member of the CIB whined to the Telegraph newspaper.